Can Scottie Scheffler catch Tiger Woods and Jack Nicklaus?

 The PNC Championship is an annual golf tournament that pairs major champions with family members in a 36-hole scramble format.
 The 2024 edition is scheduled for December 21-22 at the Ritz-Carlton Golf Club in Orlando, Florida.

-To qualify, players must have won either a Major Championship or Players Championship and, with the likes of Tiger Woods, Nelly Korda and Nick Faldo teeing it up, it’s set to be an exciting and feel-good watch.
+To qualify, players must have won either a Major Championship or Players Championship.
+And with the likes of Tiger Woods, Nelly Korda and Nick Faldo teeing it up, it’s set to be an exciting and feel-good watch.

 As of now, the official field for the 2024 PNC Championship includes notable teams such as: